 - Peer support

 - Sourcing classroom resources

 - Selecting and using a range of appropriate tools

 - Developing thinking and learning skills.

 - Resources are available for children to use independently within the classroom.
 Equipment can be easily accessed by all to aid independence.
 These include:

 - Word banks

 - Word/sound mats

 - Hundred squares / number lines

 - Maths resources

 - Talking tins

 - Coloured overlays (where appropriate)

 - Pencil grips / specialist pencils (where appropriate)

 - Fidget toys

 - Toolkits

 - Targets

 - Interactive Learning Walls are displayed in each classroom to support teaching and learning.

 - Children are taught skills of resilience and self-help strategies i.e. ways they can continue to work independently when appropriate.

 - Differentiated success criteria are used or/and scaffolding of learning tasks.

-- Children are encouraged to self-assess.

-- TIS, R-time and PSHE programmes are used in each class.

-- Specialised resources such as

-- spelling cards etc - Instructions and expectations are repeated / supported, as necessary. - Where necessary, students have access to visual timetables, task cards or boards and prompt cards. - Social & Emotional sessions help to encourage independence and self-help skills.
+- Instructions and expectations are repeated / supported, as necessary. - Where necessary, students have access to visual timetables, task cards or boards and prompt cards. - Social & Emotional sessions help to encourage independence and self-help skills.

-- appropriate

-- NOW and NEXT planning boards

 - Core Boards

 - Choice Boards

 - Communication prompts

 - Individual workstations (in and out of class, if appropriate)

 - Individual Health Care Plans

 - Individual Behaviour Plans

 - Individual Risk Assessments

 - Positive Support Plans

 - Daily Sensory Diet

 - Furniture and tools adapted to need where necessary

 - Social Stories

 - Teachers / Teaching Assistants ensure that pupils can access the task and have all the resources available.

 - Teachers / Teaching Assistants ensure that the pupil knows how to ask for help or signal that help is needed.

 - Where appropriate personalised task boards and visual timetables are available to support independence.
 This may include NOW and NEXT cards, Choice Boards & Social Stories.

 - TEACCH strategies are implemented to support the development of independence skills where necessary.

 - Visual cues and prompts are used.

-- Teachers / Teaching assistants

-- dyspraxia friendly rulers are available for all children and are commonplace within each class. - All pupils have access to extracurricular clubs which encourage independence and self-help skills. - All areas of the school are accessible to everyone including those pupils with SEND. - Pupils are given responsibilities throughout the school which they carry out independently. - Learning objectives are displayed / shared in each lesson and linked to the Learning Tree. - All pupils are encouraged to change independently for PE, swimming, extracurricular clubs and sports days/activity days. - All teachers display a visual timetable which is used to support children who rely heavily on routine. - House points are used to reward selfhelp skills and independent learning. - Learning Warriors are identified in each class using our learning toolkit. - Calm School Champions are identified in each class using the Calm School Code. - Residential trips in Key Stage 2 challenge and encourage the development of age-appropriate selfhelp skills. - All children have access to our Whole School Positive Behaviour System and
+- Children are encouraged to selfassess. - TIS, R-time and PSHE programmes are used in each class. - Specialised resources such as dyspraxia friendly rulers are available for all children and are commonplace within each class. - All pupils have access to extracurricular clubs which encourage independence and self-help skills. - All areas of the school are accessible to everyone including those pupils with SEND. - Pupils are given responsibilities throughout the school which they carry out independently. - Learning objectives are displayed / shared in each lesson and linked to the Learning Tree. - All pupils are encouraged to change independently for PE, swimming, extra-curricular clubs and sports days/activity days. - All teachers display a visual timetable which is used to support children who rely heavily on routine. - House points are used to reward self-help skills and independent learning. - Learning Warriors are identified in each class using our learning toolkit.

-- implementing 1:1 /2:1 intervention use individual pupil targets and specific strategies to bridge the gap between intervention and class-based learning.
+- Teachers / Teaching assistants implementing 1:1 /2:1 intervention use individual pupil targets and specific strategies to bridge the gap between intervention and class-based learning.
 Class teachers / teaching assistants acknowledge when a pupil applies strategies / achieves target independently through feedback.

 - Where appropriate, Teaching

 Assistants working 1:1 with pupils

-encourage them to be very specific
+encourage them to be very

-about what they need help with, along
+specific about what they need

-with asking what they have done
+help with, along with asking what

-already to find the help for
+they have done already to find

-themselves.
+the help for themselves.

-- Social & Emotional sessions help to encourage independence and selfhelp skills.
+- Social & Emotional sessions help to encourage independence and self-help skills.

 - We will ensure that our pupils who require a high amount of 1:1 support will have that support delivered by a number of different adults throughout the day/week including the class teacher.
 This will ensure that our pupils build resilience and self-coping strategies to enable them to cope when and if a key adult is absent.